markj0hnst0n/fauxdjsmilestoneproj1/README.md

 Debug: Amended contact.html form to take away these and used text types and placeholder info to guide users.

+Bug: Links did not open in new window on dates page.

+Debug: added target"_blank" to links to make them open in new window.

 # Deployment